rickardlindberg/rickardlindberg.me/writing/agdpp-game-over/index.template.markdown

 * When an arrow goes outside the screen, we stop rendering it

 The second test is kind of internal.
-If we render thousands of arrows outside the visible screen, no one will notice.
+If we render thousands of arrows outside the screen, no one will notice.
 Until there is a performance issue or an out of memory crash or something like that.

 On the other hand, it makes sense, from a gameplay perspective, to talk about arrows going off the screen as being deactivated.
 Otherwise it might be that they come back after a while, but now instead move downwards.

-## How to write the test?
+## How to write the tests?

 All tests for our game are currently written at the top-level.
 Here is the test that checks for behavior when we press the space key: